dariaip/video_analytics/README.md

 # Idea
-Pursuit car detection can be crutial task for business.
+Pursuit car detection can be a crucial task for a business.
 The pipeline allows to detect the case automatically.

 # Pipeline
 - upload video
 - cut video into images
 - detect objects on each image
 - reidentificate objects
-- highlight that the object presents on the screen during too long time
+- highlight that the object presents on the screen for too long time

 # How to run the pipeline
 ```python -m venv venv``` *(I use python 3.10)*